blackbeard334/rants/_posts/2021-07-13-Java Explicit Vectorization.md

 So next, we have to transform our plain old `int[]` into the Vector version.
 Or, in other words, move the data into the special SIMD registers.

-The funny thing about this part though, is that it seems very counterintuitive from the performance point of view.
+The funny thing about this part though, is that it seems very counter-intuitive from the performance point of view.
 I mean, we are literally copying the data into smaller chunks, instead of iterating over an array??
 At the very least you use double the memory size.